gargpriyank/java-spring-mongodb-kafka-example/README.md

 ## How to test the application

 The application saves and retrieves employee data and can be accessed through the endpoint `localhost:8080/employee`.
 1. Send a POST request with following JSON to save employee data.
 The POST request sends the data to Kafka topic.
-Kafka consumer listens to the mesaage and save it into MongoDB.
+Kafka consumer listens to the message and save it into MongoDB.
 ```bash
 {
 	"name": "..",